zhaoshengEE/Millennium_Library/Cloud_Engineering/AWS_Certified_Cloud_Practitioner/Section_05_EC2-Elastic_Compute_Cloud.md

     - Reservation Period: 1 year or 3 years
     - Payment Options: No Upfront, Partial Upfront, All Upfront
     - Reserved Instance's Scope: Regional or Zonal (reserve capacity in an AZ)
-    - You can but and sell in the Reserved Instance Marketplace
+    - You can buy and sell in the Reserved Instance Marketplace
     - **Recommended for steady-state usage applications (think databases)**
     - **Convertible Reserved Instance**
         - Can change the EC2 instance type during the reservation